 Duwe’iq Regional Stormwater Wetland Facility

 Kitsap Conservation District arranged for local nurseries to grow and supply the approximately 36,000 native emergents, trees and shrubs, which are integral to the function of this project.
 KCD supervised the planting in the fall of 2016 and has provided ongoing maintenance since that time.
 The Duwe’iq constructed wetland treats runoff from approximately 15 acres of paving and rooftop in Silverdale.
-Up to 90% of harmful metals, solids and oils before are removed before flowing into Dyes Inlet, through contact with soils and plants in a series of treatment ponds.
+Up to 90% of harmful metals, solids and oils are removed before flowing into Dyes Inlet, through contact with soils and plants in a series of treatment ponds.
 Upland planting areas provide habitat for a variety of birds.

 Naturalized Storm Ponds

 Since 2012, Kitsap Conservation District has worked with Kitsap Public Works Stormwater Division to produce planting plans, and source native plants for approximately sixty storm pond naturalization projects.
 Naturalization replaces the grass commonly seen in storm ponds with a varied planting of native wetland plants, groundcovers and shrubs.
 Naturalizing ponds with native plants reduces erosion, filters pollutants, improves habitat and reduces maintenance costs.

 Kitsap Conservation District procured and supervised the planting of over 7,000 native and ornamental plants in this new regional stormwater facility along Silverdale Way.
 This facility will manage and treat runoff from approximately 115 acres of surrounding development before it flows into Clear Creek.
 Whispering Firs includes walking trails, a picnic area and open grass field.